ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

 Some statistical tests (e.g., [t-test for independent samples](https://en.wikipedia.org/wiki/Student%27s_t-test) or [ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance)) assume that the data in question are modeled by a normal distribution.
 Therefore, before using such a test, one must first confirm that the data do not deviate much from normality.
 There are many ways to do this, and ideally one should combine them.
 These include looking at the **mean/median** (should be approximately equal), **skewness** (should be approximately zero), **kurtosis** (should be approximately three), **histograms** (should be approximately bell-shaped), **Q-Q plots** (should approximately form a line)  and, ultimately, running a **normality test**, such as [Shapiro-Wilk](https://en.wikipedia.org/wiki/Shapiro%E2%80%93Wilk_test).

 ### A typical example
-So, suppose we are given a [dataset]({{ site.url }}/data/intersalt.xlsx) with sodium excretion values between some male and female individuals.
-And we'd like to perform, say, a t-test to see whether their means differ significantly.
+So, suppose we are given a [dataset]({{ site.url }}/data/intersalt.xlsx) with sodium excretion values of some male and female individuals.
+We'd like to perform, say, a t-test to see whether their means differ significantly.
 First, we need to check whether our data follow a normal distribution.

 #### Descriptive statistics
 We start by printing some summary descriptive statistics: